pstorli/WackyMole/README.txt

   0000 Added click listener to board and added click sound effect.
   0000 Fixed colors for light/dark mode by adding ?attr/ instead of @color/ 0000 Added countdown timer
-  0000 Fixed score and level load, save and resore
+  0000 Fixed score and level load, save and restore 0000 Made moles pop up and down randomly!

 ----------------------------------------------------------------------------------------------------
 Resolved issues in Version 1000